DCAN-Labs/CustomClean/README.md

   * In new file tree window, choose folders or files to **delete**, then click `OK`.
     * *Please note: If working with a subject folder that contains multiple REST directories, any changes made to REST1 will be applied to all other REST directories.
-Changes made to any rest directories other than REST1 will be ignored.*
+Changes made to any REST directories other than REST1 will be ignored.*
-  * If you need to replace a subject ID or any other information that is not generalizable, double click on the filename and rename the file using * as a wildcard.
   * Choose a directory and filename for your JSON file and click `Save`.
   * The GUI will notify you whether your JSON was created successfully.